Common Names

 Polyphenolic compounds and flavonoids found in Triphala are thought to be responsible for many of its effects.
 Gallic acid, a major polyphenol, has antioxidant and immunomodulatory properties (11) (33).

-Triphala also appears to stimulate neutrophil function and to decrease corticosterone levels in immunized rats exposed to noise stress (34).
-In a small study of healthy human volunteers, Triphala increased cytotoxic T cells and natural killer cells (31).
+Triphala appears to stimulate neutrophil function and decrease corticosterone levels in immunized rats exposed to noise stress (34).
 It also exerted radioprotective effects (21) by inhibiting oxidative damage.
-Triphala also increased reactive oxygen species (ROS) in MCF-7 and T-47D breast cancer cells resulting in apoptosis (8); afforded protection against X-radiation and bleomycin, both of which generate DNA strand breaks, in HeLa cells (42); and protected mice from radiation-induced mortality (2) (3).
+Triphala increased ROS in breast cancer cells resulting in apoptosis (8), protected against X-radiation and bleomycin, both of which generate DNA strand breaks in HeLa cells (42), and appeared to protect mice from radiation-induced mortality (2) (3).

 Despite its antibacterial properties, compounds in Triphala may promote the formation of oral bacterial biofilm via activation of glucosyl transferases (30).